-“Nearly eight in ten smartphone users reach for their phone within fifteen minutes of waking, and 62% grab their phone immediately upon opening their eyes,” says cognitive neuroscientist and co-author of The Distracted Mind Adam Gazzaley, MD, Ph.D.
-“In the younger set—between the ages of 18 and 24—those figures skyrocket to 89% and 74%, respectively.”
+“Nearly eight in ten smartphone users reach for their phone within fifteen minutes of waking, and 62 percent grab their phone immediately upon opening their eyes,” says cognitive neuroscientist Adam Gazzaley, MD, Ph.D.
+“In the younger set—between the ages of 18 and 24—those figures skyrocket to 89 percent and 74 percent, respectively.”

 Sadly, I fall squarely into this category.
 But there’s nothing I hate more than fitting a stereotype—and there’s nothing I love more than sleeping—so last week I decided to quit my bedroom iPhone addiction cold turkey.
 For five days, I made my boudoir off-limits to cell phones and laptops to see what sort of effects it would have on my well-being.
 To see how eliminating technology from your bedroom can improve your life, read on.

 Most of us identify either as a “night owl” or an “early bird,” but as someone who climbs into bed at 10:30 p.m. and wakes up 10 hours later, I fall in neither category.
 That is to say, I like to fall asleep early and get up late.
 It’s a wonder why I’m still so tired all the time.

 Typically I fall asleep with my iPhone on my bedside table, plugged in no more than six inches from my head.
 For this five-day experiment, I left my phone in the living room, close enough that I could still hear the 8 a.m. alarm (which I normally sleep through anyway).